 In the paper, McNeil and Letschert mentioned that when they used a regression over CDD and income, the model was complicated by the correlation between these two variables.
-That is because the warmest countries are among the poorest ones.
-Instead of adding CDD value directly to the regression equation, McNeil and Letschert demonstrated that the Climate Maximum parameter (calculated from CDD) could scale the AC ownership to improve the R2 of the regression.
+That is because the warmest countries are always the poorest ones.
+McNeil and Letschert showcased an innovative approach in their study by illustrating that rather than directly incorporating the CDD value into the regression equation, utilizing the Climate Maximum parameter derived from CDD could effectively scale AC ownership.
+This technique was shown to significantly enhance the coefficient of determination (often written as R2) value of the regression, thereby refining the model's predictive accuracy and explanatory power.
 The Climate Maximum is calculated by the equation below:

-Climate Maximum (CDDc) = $$0.994 - 1.17e^{-0.00298 \cdot CDDc^{11}}$$
+Climate Maximum (CDDc) = $0.994 - 1.17e^{-0.00298 \cdot CDDc^{11}}$

 To calculate the Climate Maximum (CDDc), CLASP collected cooling degree day data for each country.
-Because the CDD data collected were 24 hours basis values, CLASP firstly extracted and added up yearly CDD values ( $CDD{YEAR}$ ) for the latest five-year period from 2009 to 2013, then divided by 4 to turn the daily (24 hours) data into (6hour) daily basis, lastly divided by 5 to calculate the average 5-year CDD parameter from 2009 to 2013 for each country.
-The calculation is given by:
+Because the CDD data collected were 24 hours basis values, CLASP firstly extracted and added up yearly CDD values (CDD{YEAR}) for the latest five-year period from 2009 to 201312, then divided by 4 to turn the daily (24 hours) data into (6 hour) daily basis.
+Finally, to determine the average 5-year CDD parameter from 2009 to 2013 for each country, the result was divided by 5.The calculation is given by: